 In summary

-The August 2026 deadline applies to AI systems already in use, not only new deployments.
-Organisations that have not yet assessed their position need to do so before the enforcement date.
+The December 2027 deadline applies to AI systems already in use, not only new deployments.
+Organisations that have not yet assessed their position have time to act, and the time to start is now, not in late 2027.

 A Clear Gate Systems EU AI Act Compliance Audit identifies which of your AI systems are in scope, what governance needs to be in place, and the most practical sequence for building it.